OfekHod/game/guidelines.md

 * Focus on the data and the computer first.
 Code second.
 * Absolutely no Frameworks.
 * Libraries and other dependencies are trouble.
 Each *Library* will be carefully evaluated.
-Use as less libraries as possible. (e.g. use libpng instead of SOIL)
+When absolutely necessary to use a library, use the more bare-bones version possible. (e.g. use libpng instead of SOIL)
 * Implement everything as simple as possible.
 Simple is in terms of understanding what happens in the computer.
 (Give image example)
 * Build and tests must run *fast*.
 We want fast feedback and spend our limited time improving the game
 * Stick to c mostly using c++ for small stuff.